-DISABILITY RATES:

-The table of these rates is included later in the report.
-These rates are based on 10% of the disability rates used for the 27th valuation of the Railroad Retirement System for individuals with 10-19 years of service.
+DISABILITY RATES: The table of these rates is included later in the report.
+These rates are based on 10% of the disability rates used for the 27th valuation of the Railroad Retirement System for individuals with

+10-19 years of service.

-DISABLED LIVES MORTALITY:
+DISABLED LIVES MORTALITY: Pub-2010 Public Retirement Plans Mortality using the MP2019 scale.

-Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the MP2019 scale.
+Table for Non-Safety Disabled Retirees multiplied by 115% for males and 115% for females, each with full generational projection of contribution refunds.

-VESTING ELECTING PERCENTAGE:

-90% of those vested elect deferred benefits in lieu of contribution refunds.
+VESTING ELECTING PERCENTAGE: 90% of those vested elect deferred benefits in lieu